 Multi-room and stereo chaining

-To optimize and extend the sound distribution, some party speakers offer a chaining function.
+To optimize and extend the sound diffusion, some party speakers offer a chaining function.
 Sometimes called Party Chain or Daisy Chain, this function most often makes it possible to couple several speakers to simultaneously stream the same music to add sound to large spaces and increase the overall volume.
-For example, Sony speakers like the Sony SRS-XP700 use the Party Connect function which allows stereo pairing, but also to associate up to 100 compatible Sony Bluetooth speakers to synchronize music and lighting so that everyone can listen and dance to the same song.
+For example, Sony speakers like the Sony ULT Tower 10 use the Party Connect function which allows stereo pairing, but also to associate up to 100 compatible Sony Bluetooth speakers to synchronize music and lighting so that everyone can listen and dance to the same song.
 The pairing between two party speakers is done wirelessly, using the Bluetooth connection.
+Auracast chaining, with Marshall Bromley 750 or JBL speakers, also allows you to create a more powerful audio system for very large spaces.

-If you prefer to opt for a single party speaker, it is preferable to use a model capable of delivering 360° sound, such as the LG RP4.
-That way, all partygoers can fully enjoy the music in good conditions.
+If you prefer to opt for a single party speaker, it is preferable to use a model capable of delivering 360° sound, such as the Sony ULT Tower 10.
+That way, all partygoers can fully enjoy music in the best possible conditions.
 If possible, place the speaker up high to further extend the distribution and avoid the feeling of “muffled sound” when someone is in front of it.

 Lighting effects

 No party is complete without lighting effects to set the mood on the dance floor.
-Well designed, party speakers are often equipped with lighting effects to add a more festive feel.
+Party speakers are often equipped with lighting effects to add a more festive feel.
 For example, the Muse M-1920 DJ speaker adopts multicolored mood lights, as well as a strobe.
 That way, it feels like there is a real DJ at your party.

 Party speaker resistance

 For partying by the pool or at the beach, it is imperative to choose a party speaker that is waterproof, sandproof and dustproof.
 This capability is certified by the international IP standard.
 The IP rating is always followed by two numbers and/or a letter.
-The first digit defines the degree of protection against the ingress of solid foreign objects, such as dust.
+The first digit defines the degree of protection against solid foreign objects, such as dust.
 The second defines the degree of protection against liquids.
-For example, the Escape P6 BT speaker is IPX4 certified, meaning it is protected against splashes of water.
-Even away from the swimming pool, it is preferable to opt for a robust speaker, capable of withstanding changes in weather, splashes of water and cocktails, as well as possible bumps from dancers.
+For example, the JBL PartyBox Club 120 is protected against splashes of water.
+Even when you aren’t next to the swimming pool, it is preferable to opt for a robust speaker, capable of withstanding changes in weather, splashes of water and cocktails, as well as rowdy dancers.

 Throughout this guide, we have sifted through the essential criteria for choosing a party speaker.
 From these different elements, we have made a selection of the best party speakers for all budgets: